usf-cs272-spring2022/usf-cs272-spring2022.github.io/_projects/project-2.md

 See the partial search results for `ant perf` for an example of results sorted by score, the results for `lori` for an example of results with the same score and thus sorted by count, and finally the results for `capybara hidden` for an example of results with the same score and same count and thus sorted alphabetically by location.

+<i class="fas fa-exclamation-triangle"></i>
 If you calculate the score using `float` instead of `double` objects, or sort using `Path` instead of `String` objects, you may not get the expected results!

-## Input
+{: .notification .is-warning }

+<i class="fas fa-exclamation-triangle"></i>
+Use lists and <a href="https://www.cs.usfca.edu/~cs272/javadoc/api/java.base/java/util/Collections.html#sort(java.util.List)">Collections.sort(List)</a> to sort search results, not a <a href="https://www.cs.usfca.edu/~cs272/javadoc/api/java.base/java/util/TreeSet.html">TreeSet</a> data structure.
+Custom mutable objects do not behave well when used in sets or as keys in maps.
-{: .page-header }
+{: .notification .is-warning }

+### Input

 Your `main` method must be placed in a class named `Driver`.
 The `Driver` class should accept the following additional command-line arguments:

-  - `-counts [path]` where `-counts` is an *optional* flag that indicates the next argument `[path]` is the path to use to output all of the locations and their word count.
+  - `-counts [path]` where the flag `-counts` indicates the next argument `[path]` is the path to use to output all of the locations and their word count.
 If the `[path]` argument is not provided, use `counts.json` as the default output filename.
 If the `-counts` flag is not provided, do not produce an output file of locations.

-  - `-query [path]` where `-query` indicates the next argument `[path]` is a path to a text file of queries to be used for search.
+  - `-query [path]` where the flag `-query` indicates the next argument `[path]` is a path to a text file of queries to be used for search.
 If this flag is not provided, then no search should be performed.

-  - `-exact` where `-exact` is an *optional* flag that indicates all search operations performed should be exact search.
+  - `-exact` where the flag `-exact` indicates all search operations performed should be exact search.
 If the flag is *not* present, any search operations should use partial search instead.

-  - `-results [path]` where `-results` is an *optional* flag that indicates the next argument `[path]` is the path to use for the search results output file.
+  - `-results [path]` where the flag `-results` indicates the next argument `[path]` is the path to use for the search results output file.
 This may include partial or exact search results!
 If the `[path]` argument is not provided, use `results.json` as the default output filename.
 If the `-results` flag is not provided, do not produce an output file of search results but still perform the search operation.

-The command-line flag/value pairs may be provided in any order, and the order provided is not the same as the order you should perform the operations (i.e. always build the index before performing search, even if the flags are provided in the other order).
+The command-line flag/value pairs may be provided in any order, and the order provided is not the same as the order the code should perform the operations (i.e. always build the index before performing search, even if the flags are provided in the other order).

 Your code should support all of the command-line arguments from the [previous project](project-1.html) as well.

-## Output
+### Output
-{: .page-header }

 The output of your inverted index should be the same from the previous project.
 See the "Word Count" section for the desired output.